Brooks Hyperion Max 2 Running Shoe Review

 Cushioning

-The Brooks Hyperion Max 2 is adequately cushioned.
-Though its forefoot doesn't absorb as much impact as its heel, it's fairly protected underfoot, if a bit less than ideal for very long runs.
+The Brooks Hyperion Max 2 is decently cushioned.
+Though its forefoot doesn't quite absorb as much impact as its heel, it's fairly protected underfoot, if a bit less than ideal for very long runs.

 Pros